kubernetes/kubernetes/docs/proposals/api-types-package-structure.md

 ### Package: `apis/group/v2alpha1`

 This package layout is the same as `apis/group/v1`, but it is an newer version of the API group, which may have extra features.
-It has `resource3`, for example.
+It may have types for an additional resource, for example.

 It is a rule that a client should never have to pay attention to multiple versions of a group at the same time, so v2alpha1 copies all types from v1, even